danielsnider/follow_waypoints/README.md

 `~goal_frame_id` (`string`, default: "`map`")
   The tf frame for move_base goals.

-## Usage in the University Rover Competition (URC)

-Waypoint following could find usefulness at URC in the following ways:

-- To search a variety of locations, ideally faster than by teleoperation
-- To allow for assisted autonomous obstacle avoidance where an obstacle is known to fail detection
-- To navigate to multiple goals in the autonomous task with a single command (use in combination with GPS goals)

 ## Detailed Description

 The follow_waypoints package uses actionlib to send the goals to move_base.

-The code for follow_waypoints.py is structured as a barebones state machine.
+The code for follow_waypoints is structured as a barebones state machine.
 For this reason it is easy to add to the script complex behavior controlled by defined transitions (ie. a state machine).
 For modifying the script to be an easy task, you should learn about the Python state machine library in ROS called smach.
 The state transitions in the script occur in the order GET_PATH, FOLLOW_PATH, and PATH_COMPLETE and then they repeat.

+## Usage in the University Rover Competition (URC)

+Waypoint following could find usefulness at URC in the following ways:

+- To search a variety of locations, ideally faster than by teleoperation
+- To allow for assisted autonomous obstacle avoidance where an obstacle is known to fail detection
+- To navigate to multiple goals in the autonomous task with a single command

 ## Feature Wishlist